jessetane/tsync/readme.md

 1 directory, 1 file
 ```

-Using `tsync` we can sync the files in the `src` directory into a new directory `dest` that doesn't yet exist, transforming them along the way with `sed` (a program that is about 35 years old):
+Using `tsync` we can sync the files in the `src` directory into a new directory `dest` that doesn't yet exist, transforming them along the way with `sed`:
 ```bash
 $ tsync 'src/*' 'sed s/a/b/' dest
 ```